Use this service to get a reference after registering with the Goods Vehicle Movement Service.

 - a unique reference number that proves a declaration has either been pre-lodged or is not needed, this will either be:

-- a transit accompanying document movement reference number, when moving goods using transit
+- a transit accompanying document movement reference number, when moving goods under the Common Transit Convention

 - a movement reference number, for goods moving from Great Britain (England, Scotland and Wales) to Northern Ireland (declared into the Customs Declaration Service from 1 January 2021)